Career Definition of a Satellite Engineer

 For those wanting to work in the field of aerospace engineering who don't want to complete engineering educational requirements, becoming an aerospace engineering technician may be the right fit.
 In an effort to determine how safe spacecraft and aircraft parts are, these technicians construct testing equipment.
 They also set up simulations, assemble parts and machines, run computers and equipment during the test and compile reports from collected data.

 Earning an engineering technology associate degree is how most enter the profession, but vocational school training could also be sufficient for some employers.
 Many aerospace technicians working for the government might also have to meet the qualifications needed for a security clearance.
-The BLS expects a slower-than-average employment growth of 4% in this field from 2014-2024.
-The BLS determined that aerospace engineering technicians earned a median salary of $66,180 in 2015.
+The BLS expects average employment growth of 7% for aerospace and operations technicians from 2016-2026.
+The BLS determined that these professionals earned a median salary of $67,010 in 2018.

 If designing and overseeing the manufacturing of electrical components for automobiles, communication systems or electric motors sounds interesting, consider becoming an electrical engineer.
 Engineers in this field explore how electricity can be used to improve products and make life easier.
 They design manufacturing schematics and instructions, work with production facilities during product creation, execute performance tests and collaborate with managers to make sure all activities meet project goals and budgets.